sarsamurmu/zusty/pages/src/docs/form/range.md

 ## Colors
-This includes all Theme Colors.
+This includes all theme colors.
 Use any of them.

 ```html {snippet}
 <input class="zust-range zust-fullwidth" type="range" max="200" value="105">